rafalwrzeszcz/dnd-toolkit/README.md

 ### Proxying

 Note, that it's possible to specify both `"rpc"` listener section and still forward some (or all) subsystems to `"Rpc"` driver type.
-There is simply no reason to forbid that in the code and it gives possibility to create something like a router node, you can think of exposing such router as unified gRPC endpoint through public connection or exposing single node to others who would like to use and and configure others transparently:
+There is simply no reason to forbid that in the code, and it gives possibility to create something like a router node, you can think of exposing such router as unified gRPC endpoint through public connection or exposing single node to others who would like to use and configure others transparently:

 ![proxy-setup](./assets/toolkit-proxy.drawio.png)